-We think we found the best things to do in Put-in-Bay with teens, but if you need more ideas for your family, there are tons of other options!
-Check out this itinerary, shared by my intern last summer, for more ideas.
+We think we found the best things to do in Put-in-Bay, but if you need more ideas for your family, there are tons of other options!
+Check out this itinerary, shared by my intern, for more ideas.

 - Grab a treat — and a silly photo — at the Chocolate Café and Museum.
 We stopped in for a quick look!

 - Visit a cemetery (not creepy — there’s lots of history to learn).

 - Find the Put-in-Bay Road Race rocks that share the story of special time in history on the island

 - Stroll along the Jane Coats Wildflower Trail

 - Tour a vineyard or two.
 Make it romantic and leave the kids at the condo!